byuflowlab/undergrad-onboarding/Projects/README.md

-# Level 2 Projects
+# Projects

 The following projects are primarily for students registered for 497R (research) class credit with Dr. Ning.
-Their purpose is to introduce basic theory concepts relevant to research in the FLOW Lab as well as introduce or increase research related skills.
-Students should be sure to be proficient in the content of, or complete relevant projects outlined in [Level Zero Projects](../Level0Projects/README.md).
+The purpose of these projects is to allow students to explore a subject area relevant to research in the FLOW Lab.
+These projects are designed to be open ended (there is not a single answer), but have a clear final objective and path to completion.

-## Technical Prerequisites
+## Technical Requirements

-- ME EN 273 (or equivalent)
+These projects are designed to draw on skills gained from completing a selection of Activities (also found in this repo).
+Each project definition explicitly lists the Activities which develop the necessary skills to start these projects.

 ## Project Descriptions